 On the surface, Captain Thomas Armstrong was an upstanding, if sometimes over-zealous, member of HM Customs service, patrolling the north east coast of England against smugglers.
 However, an examination of the customs records at The National Archives revealed a different story, tied to the imposing house that Armstrong built on the cliffs at Cullercoats.
-This talk tells his amazing story, as well as highlighting the records as a rich source of 18th century family, local and social history.
+Nick Barratt tells his amazing story and highlights the records as a rich source of 18th century family, local and social history.

-Dr Nick Barratt works in the Advice and Records Knowledge department, but previously ran a historical research agency and was involved in researching and presenting a number of television series, including Who Do You Think You Are.
-He has published several books, most recently Greater London: The Story of the Suburbs, and lectures regularly about history and the media.
+Dr Nick Barratt works in The National Archives’ Advice and Records Knowledge department, but previously he ran a historical research agency and he was involved in researching and presenting a number of television series, including Who Do You Think You Are and House Detectives.
+He has published several books, most recently Greater London: The Story of the Suburbs.
+He also lectures regularly about history and the media.
 His specialist area of records knowledge is 13th century finance.